danrot/master-thesis/02_state-of-the-art.md

 Each node can have several properties, which contain some value.
 This value can be a simple scalar, as a number, string or a boolean.
-These properties have a type, which is a bit for PHP.
+These properties have a type, which is untypical for PHP.
 It would also be possible to store images in PHPCR, which means that an export of this content repository would also contain the required assets for the content.

 Each of these properties, but also the nodes, might be attached to a namespace, which is registered via a URI.
 The namespace itself is a prefix delimited by a